MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imftranscodesinkinfoprovider-setoutputbytestream.md

 ## -remarks

-Call this method to provide a writeable byte stream
+Call this method to provide a writable byte stream
         that will receive the transcoded data.

 Alternatively, you can provide the name of an  output file, by calling <a href="/windows/desktop/api/mfidl/nf-mfidl-imftranscodesinkinfoprovider-setoutputfile">IMFTranscodeSinkInfoProvider::SetOutputFile</a>.
 These two methods are mutually exclusive.

-The <i>pByteStreamActivate</i> parameter must specify an activation object that creates a writeable byte stream.
+The <i>pByteStreamActivate</i> parameter must specify an activation object that creates a writable byte stream.
 Internally, the transcode media sink calls <a href="/windows/desktop/api/mfobjects/nf-mfobjects-imfactivate-activateobject">IMFActivate::ActivateObject</a> to create the byte stream, as follows:

 <pre class="syntax" xml:space="preserve"><code>IMFByteStream *pByteStream = NULL;